hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02e-Interact.md

 JavaScript code: we build a CSS selector using the id passed as a parameter.
 In this example, the id is 'firstDiv', the id of the div at _line 3_ in the above code.

-So0, the variable CSS selector at _line 2_ in the JavaScript code below will have a value equal to "`#firstDiv p`", that means: select all `<p>` under an element whose `id` is "firstDiv".
+So, the variable CSS selector at _line 2_ in the JavaScript code below will have a value equal to "`#firstDiv p`", that means: select all `<p>` under an element whose `id` is "firstDiv".
 The `paragraphs` variable is a list that contains the paragraphs selected.
 Then we iterate on this list (this time using a for loop, which is an alternative method to using the forEach method used in previous examples) (_lines 5-7_), and we change the background of all selected paragraphs (_line 6_).

 <div class="source-code"><ol class="linenums">
 <li class="L0" style="margin-bottom: 0px;" value="1"><span class="kwd">function</span><span class="pln"> changeBackGroundOfPs</span><span class="pun">(</span><span class="pln">id</span><span class="pun">)</span><span class="pln"> </span><span class="pun">{</span></li>